> Recommended Treatments for Metastatic Breast Cancer

 HER2/neu status is determined by testing the tumor tissue.

 Learn more about HER2/neu status.

-Trastuzumab (Herceptin) is a specially made antibody that targets HER2/neu-positive cancer cells.
+Trastuzumab (Herceptin) is a specially made antibody that targets HER2/neu-positive (HER2/neu+) cancer cells.
 When attached to the HER2/neu protein, trastuzumab slows or stops the growth of these cells.
-Trastuzumab is only used to treat HER2/neu-positive breast cancers.
+Trastuzumab is only used to treat HER2/neu+ breast cancers.
 It is given through an IV (intravenously).

-Clinical trials in women with metastatic breast cancer have shown trastuzumab can shrink tumors and slow the growth of cancer when used alone or combined with chemotherapy [8-12].
-Trastuzumab is effective as a first treatment for HER2/neu-positive metastatic breast cancer as well as a treatment for metastatic cancer that has started to progress with chemotherapy [8-12].
+Clinical trials in women with HER2/neu+ metastatic breast cancer have shown trastuzumab can shrink tumors and slow cancer growth when used alone or combined with chemotherapy [11-15].
+Trastuzumab is used as a first treatment for HER2/neu+ metastatic breast cancer as well as a treatment for HER2/neu+ metastatic cancer that has started to progress with chemotherapy [11-15].

 Side effects and risks of trastuzumab